8.1 Graduate Common Room

 The terms ‘Graduate Common Room (GCR)’ and ‘Graduate Common Room Exec/Committee’ are often used interchangeably.
 Historically the term ’Graduate Common Room’ (when not referring to a physical space) is a term used to refer to the collectivity of graduate students in a college.
 You may hear them referred to in many other colleges as MCRs, short for Middle Common Room).
 The GCR collectively elects graduates to represent their interests in college committees, act as welfare reps, social organizers etc. This is a GCR ‘executive’ or ‘committee’ but again, for shorthand is often referred to simply as the ‘GCR’.

-As the representative body for all students at Reuben College, the GCR [Committee] works to develop and promote opportunities for students to fully engage with the academic, social, sporting, cultural and recreational life of the College.
+As the representative body for all students at Reuben College, the GCR Committee works to develop and promote opportunities for students to fully engage with the academic, social, cultural, recreational, and sporting life of the College.
 It also represents members in their corporate relations with societies, colleges’ clubs and other bodies across the University of Oxford.

-All on-course students at Reuben College will be electors to the Graduate Common Room, and elections will take place in stages during Michaelmas and Hilary Terms, for the new officers to take up their functions at the beginning of the next term.
+All on-course students at Reuben College will be eligible to vote in Graduate Common Room elections, and elections will take place in stages during Michaelmas and Hilary Terms, for the new officers to take up their functions at the beginning of the next term.
 A staggered series of elections will allow for the participation of students on taught as well as research courses, and for the transfer of skills and experience between committee members.
-The composition and breath of the GRC will be agreed in conjunction with student members.
-The committee will be re-elected annually and would expected to encompass the standard positions (President, Social Secretary, Treasurer, Welfare Officer, Equality and Diversity Officer, Housing Rep) as well as potentially Reuben-specific posts.

-The Linacre Dining Hall is open throughout the year, although there may be a reduced service during some short periods, particularly for Christmas and Easter.
+As with many other facilities, we’re sharing dining facilities with Linacre College until our buildings open.
+The Linacre Dining Hall is open throughout the year, although there may be a reduced service during some short periods.
 Announcements will be made when this is the case.